Jamie71830/LIN3046_A1_Group1H/file _organisation_guide.md

 + add to the folder"/metadatalist"
 + naming: same as script file + "-meta"
 + format: txt
-+ only includes informations but not titles, follows the order belowed:
 ```
 1. movie name
 2. screenplay by (use "," to separate muitiple writers)